Blog » Featured » What is an SKU? The Ultimate Guide To Unique Product Identifiers.

 For example, if you have two gowns in your store that are both from the same source and are the same size, color, and style, the sequential number will tell you which is which.

 Let’s proceed through the process of creating an SKU number for a series of products now that you know how they’re made.
-Let’s consider you run a clothing department shop and decide to allocate SKU identifiers in the following manner;
+Let’s pretend you run a clothing department shop and decide to allocate SKU identifiers in the following manner:

 BRAND